ajvincent/cross-stitch/_02_passthrough_types/README.md

 ```

-`__previousResults__.entryPoint` represents the `this` value in an integrated class, while `.callTarget("logEntry")` shows how we can hand off to another component class.
+`__passThrough__.entryPoint` represents the `this` value in an integrated class, while `.callTarget("logEntry")` shows how we can hand off to another component class.
 If the other component replaces the arguments (again, this risks side effects), we can pick up the change right away.

 ## Code generation